YuhengHuang42/trust_codeLLM/README.md

 ### Semantic Binding :rocket:

 The binding process of PtTrust is done in ``./method/semantic_binding_rank.py``.
 The example configuration file is ``./example_model_config/PtTrust_semantic_binding.yaml``.
-Please specify the path of your trained encoders in this file otherwise it will fallback to normal model (Probing classifiers).
+Please specify the path of your trained encoders in this file; otherwise, it will fall back to the normal model (Probing classifiers).
 Specify ``agg`` parameters for training to enable classification mode (i.e., entire code snippet correctness prediction).

+Labels are necessary in this stage.
+For prompts related to automatic labeling, please refer to: https://github.com/YuhengHuang42/trust_codeLLM/blob/main/utility/openai_utils.py

+Notice that we include a few-shot example in the prompt to obtain structural output for the following automatic extraction.

 ### Method Evaluation :rotating_light:

 Evaluation is done in ``./method/evaluate_binding.py``.
 Please refer to  ``./example_model_config/eval_PtTrust_editeval.yaml`` for details.
 According to the difference in the semantic binding stage, the evaluation script will automatically adapt to different settings.

-When performing evaluations, we rely on a specific label file referred as `important_label_path`.
+When performing evaluations, we rely on a specific label file referred to as `important_label_path`.
 The data id indexes this file and contains a mapping betwen id -> which lines are incorrect.
-Related labels can be obtained through ``dataset_utils.find_buggy_positions`` by providing, for example, the identified incorrect code lines returned by OpenAI API.
+Related labels can be obtained through ``dataset_utils.find_buggy_positions`` by providing, for example, the identified incorrect code lines returned by the OpenAI API.
 For diff-based labels, we used `utils.get_changes_with_line_numbers` for automatic labeling.

 ## Example Data

 We uploaded example data at: https://drive.google.com/drive/folders/1BVHheTeZqVGdEq8Jn-e6mJOEf0uKnYTx?usp=drive_link

-Here, `openai_label` contains the returned labeling from GPT-4o API.
+Here, `openai_label` contains the returned labeling from the GPT-4o API.

 `xxx_inference` contains the inference result of different evaluation datasets using shelve.
 We also have `xxx_line_error.json` files in these directories as examples for `important_label`.